Rosie Cooper

 Rosemary Elizabeth Cooper (born 5 September 1950) is a British health official and former politician.
 Cooper was a Liberal and later Liberal Democrat member of the Liverpool City Council from 1973 until 1999, when she joined the Labour Party.
 After leaving the council the following year, she was the Labour Member of Parliament (MP) for West Lancashire from 2005 until her resignation in 2022, when she was named chair of the Mersey Care NHS Foundation Trust.
+In 2018, she was the target of a plot to murder her involving Jack Renshaw.

 Early life and career

 Cooper was born in Liverpool, the daughter of deaf parents.
 She was educated at St Oswald's Roman Catholic Primary School, Old Swan, Bellerive Convent Grammar School, and the University of Liverpool.

 Cooper originally worked for a company called W. Cooper Ltd from 1973 to 1980, before joining Littlewoods initially as a buyer when, in 1994, she became the public relations manager and then, in 1995, the group corporate communications manager.
 She became a project coordinator in 1999, before she left Littlewoods in 2001, when she was appointed director at the Merseyside Centre for the Deaf.

 She was a member of the Liverpool Health Authority and held the position of vice chair between 1994 and 1996.
 In 1996, she became chair of Liverpool Women's Hospital.

 She has also acted as a trustee of the Roy Castle Lung Cancer Foundation.